Founded in 1837, Tiffany & Co. is globally recognised for its legacy of manufacturing masterpieces.

 Moreover, a silver Tiffany jewellery piece flaunts the engraving “Sterling” or “925”.

 If you do not see anyone of these, it is a fake.
-Alternatively, if it is visible, make sure the engraving is appropriately aligned.
+Alternatively, if it is visible, make sure the engraving shows appropriate alignment.

 Check the engravings for alignment and font.
 For example, the stamp “1837” on genuine jewellery item of Tiffany.